-Customer feedback surveys are a useful tool which allows organizations to gather valuable insights from their customers.
-Feedback is crucial not only because it provides an understanding of how your customers feel about your products and services, but, also, because it reveals areas of improvement and generates actionable data towards that improvement.
-Customer feedback surveys generate useful information only if constructed properly and when the right questions are being asked.
+Survey questions are the building blocks of customer feedback surveys which organisations to gather valuable insights from their customers.
+Feedback is crucial not only because it provides an understanding of how your customers feel about your products and services but also because it reveals areas of improvement and generates actionable data for that improvement.
+Customer feedback surveys generate useful information, especially when you construct them properly and ask the right questions.
 Ultimately, the content of each question should reflect the company which is running the questionnaire and the purpose of the survey.

 Demographic questions, such as age group, marital status, employment status, etc. are particularly important when the purpose of the survey is to compare and analyse different groups or examine how responses vary between customer segments.